Free New York Criminal & Arrest Records Search: Counties & Boroughs

 PACER fees are dismissed for each user who accrues less than $30 in fees per quarter.

-Searchers curious about checking someone’s probation or parole status in New York may want to note that probation usually refers to release from jail, while parole describes a release from prison.
+Searchers curious about checking someone’s probation status in New York or looking up NY parolee details may want to note that probation usually refers to release from jail, while parole describes a release from prison.

 To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in New York, along with their ethnicities.
 Furthermore, these totals are also compared to the number of individuals on community supervision (including probation and parole) in other states across the United States.